 We have matched exceptional jobseekers with fantastic businesses since 2001 and, for those looking to recruit staff, the hiring process has changed drastically in that time.
 Even prior to the pandemic, we were already seeing the desires of both businesses and job seekers shift.
 Now, we’re seeing another dramatic shift in hiring.
 Both the pandemic

-Sometimes, once your recruitment agency has presented you with a shortlist, you may prefer to carry out a telephone interview ahead of a more formal face-to-face meeting with a potential candidate.
+Sometimes, once your recruitment agency has presented you with a shortlist, you may prefer to carry out a telephone interview ahead of a more formal face-to-face meeting or a video interview with a potential candidate.
 There are several reasons for this; for instance, you might be looking to relocate someone from another country or have an extremely busy diary and want to make sure that a meeting with a potential candidate is not going to be a waste of time.

 In any case, should you follow this route, it is important that, as the employer, you get the most out of the conversation.